edwardlavender/Tools4ETS/README.md

 ## Interactive applications

-`Tools4ETS` includes an interactive Shiny-Dashboard application for the simulation and modelling of depth time-series using GAMs (`GAMS4DTS()`).
+`Tools4ETS` includes an interactive Shiny-Dashboard application for the simulation and modelling of depth time series using GAMs (`GAMS4DTS()`).

 ## Disclaimer

 `Tools4ETS` is a new package at an early stage of evolution.
-Package development has been particularly motivated by high-resolution movement time-series collected from a Critically Endangered elasmobranch.
+Package development has been particularly motivated by high-resolution movement time series collected from a Critically Endangered elasmobranch.
 Please report issues, comments or suggestions\!